Curry In A Hurry

 What About Curry Leaves?

-Curry leaves come from the curry tree, and they are used in many Indian dishes, much like bay leaves are used in Italian cooking.
+Curry leaves come from the curry tree and are used in many Indian dishes, much like bay leaves are used in Italian cooking.
 Curry leaves taste slightly bitter and a bit like citrus, but their flavor is short-lived.

 Dried curry leaves have very little flavor, so very rarely will you find them listed as an ingredient in commercially produced curry powders.
 If you can find fresh, bright green curry leaves, you can add them to a curry whole or chopped, or they can be ground into a spice mix that you will use immediately.